1. How is an ORNL Distinguished Staff Fellowship different from a postdoctoral appointment?

 6. When do the application windows open and close, and when can I expect to be notified of my application status?

-The application windows will open on the first Monday of August and January and will close on the last Friday of September and March, respectively.
+The application window for the Distinguished Staff Fellowship Program opens in January/February, May/June, and September/October.
+We will announce application open cycles on the home page.
+Please check back for upcoming announcements.
 There is no specific date by which candidates can expect to be notified of their status, but ORNL understands that your job search is a dynamic process.

 7. What if I have additional questions?